 VaiAlTuoPaese

-My birthplace was Saratov, a small Russian provincial town situated on the Volga River.
+My birthplace was Saratov, a small Russian provincial town situated on the Volga River in the times of USSR.
 Because of its underdevelopment, the city gained notoriety and frequently appears on Russian comedic television programs as a prime example of an apocalyptic location.

 I arrived in the US 17 years ago with no money, no job, and undocumented.
 Later I found myselfI so consumed by the fantasy of a relationship with the UK; I was convinced it would be my happily ever after.
 My feelings towards London changed repeatedly throughout my time there.